Wachau Austria - a destination for connoisseurs and slow travellers

 Wine region around Spitz in the Wachau

-Along the road we keep seeing fruit stands selling apricots as soon as they are ripe.
-Some signs refer to the Spicy apricot summer which takes place from July 1st to 24th, 2022.
+Along the road we keep seeing fruit stands where apricots are sold as soon as they are ripe.

 Vine arbor in the monastery courtyard